VidCruiter Logo

 What Is the “Candidate Experience”?

-The candidate experience is essentially how a person feels as they go through a company's hiring process.
+The candidate experience is how a person feels as they go through a company's hiring process—from the moment they read the job description.
 It’s one of the most important factors for attracting talent and has the power to impact whether or not a candidate will apply or accept a job.

 What Are the Benefits of a Positive Candidate Experience?

-Chances are high that candidates are applying to several different companies at the same time.
+Candidates are likely applying to several companies at the same time.
 The job titles, locations, salary, and perks may be very comparable on paper.
-How a candidate is treated throughout the hiring process can be the biggest differentiator.
+How a candidate is treated throughout the hiring process can be the make or break for their decision.
 If the candidate gets more than one job offer, their hiring experience could very likely be part of their deciding factor.

-Candidates that start an application and feel supported and personally acknowledged throughout their hiring process are far more likely to see it through.
-Candidates tend to disappear during the application process (otherwise known as ghosting) due to a lack of communication or a disorganized hiring process.
+Candidates who start an application and feel supported and acknowledged throughout their hiring process are far more likely to see it through to the end.
+Candidates may disappear during the application process (otherwise known as ghosting) due to a lack of communication or a disorganized hiring process.

-Candidates who were happy with their hiring experience are far more likely to confidently accept an offer, rather than delaying the process for another potential offer or declining the offer altogether.
-One survey suggests 89% of candidates would accept a job offer faster if contacted by the recruiter.
+Candidates who were happy with their hiring experience are far more likely to confidently accept an offer, rather than delaying the process for another offer or declining altogether.
+One survey suggests 89% of candidates would accept a job offer faster if they’re contacted by the recruiter directly.

-Regardless of whether they get hired or not, people will advocate for an organization if they’ve had a good experience as a candidate.
-Given that 75% of people won’t accept a job at an organization with a bad reputation, it becomes increasingly important to consider.
+Regardless of whether they get hired or not, people will advocate for an organization if they’ve had an outstanding applicant experience.
+75% of people actively refuse to accept a job at an organization with a bad reputation.

 Implications of a Bad Candidate Experience